-Farm children may not get bored quickly with all the animals and activities around them.
+Farm children may not get bored quickly with all the animals and activities around.
 But when they want something else to do, we’ve got you covered!

 Don’t forget to send firstname.lastname@example.org pictures of your finished masterpieces!

 Make your world more colorful with our printable pages below.